lubieniebieski/lubieniebieski.github.com/content/posts/2023/06/ted-lasso/index.md

 I started watching Ted Lasso just a few weeks ago.
 I had a tough time at work and needed something to cheer me up.
 I've heard good things about the show, so I decided to give it a try.
 I was hooked after the first episode.

-I've asked around my close friends and colleagues, and everyone seems to love it, especially people who are managers (maybe not football)!
+I've asked around my close friends and colleagues, and everyone seems to love it.
+Especially those in managerial roles, as they can relate to what's going on in the locker room and on the pitch, even though they don't deal with footballers on a daily basis.

 I started recommending it to other people, and the best part of it is the message I got on holiday, around 7:30 am, from a friend who said: